-Dr. Thomas Leytham, a family physician who recently joined the University of South Alabama Knollwood Physicians Group and former medical director of an Air Force smoking cessation program, said it is now clearer than ever that anyone who uses nicotine-containing products on a daily basis should consider stopping for the sake of their health - no matter how good or bad their health is at the present.
+Dr. Thomas Leytham, a family physician at University Physicians Group and former medical director of an Air Force smoking cessation program, said it is now clearer than ever that anyone who uses nicotine-containing products on a daily basis should consider stopping for the sake of their health - no matter how good or bad their health is at the present.

 In fact, Dr. Leytham said that the better your health is now, then the higher your chances are of keeping that good health if you give up smoking now.